• Home

 Jump to Recipe Print Recipe

-I know soup season is almost over, but if you plan on making one last soup, please make it this gochujang sweet potato soup.
-This soup is creamy, slightly sweet, filled with veggies and has JUST the right amount of spice.
+I know soup season is almost over, but if you plan on making one last soup, please make it this Gochujang Sweet Potato Soup.
+This soup is creamy, slightly sweet, filled with veggies and has just the right amount of spice.
 It’s hot but not too hot, and that’s all due to my favorite Korean ingredient, gochujang.

 Table of contents

-• How to make a soup
+• How to make a really good soup

 • Ingredients for this gochujang sweet potato soup